American Cruise Lines

 American Cruise Lines is the largest river and small-ship cruise line in the United States with its headquarters in Guilford, Connecticut.
-The line has 28 small U.S.-flagged cruise ships that cruise along the Eastern Seaboard (Maine to Florida, Hudson River, and Chesapeake Bay) and Western Seaboard (including Alaska and Puget Sound) as well as the Mississippi, Ohio, Cumberland, Arkansas, and Tennessee Rivers and the Columbia-Snake river system in the United States.
+The line has 30 small U.S.-flagged cruise ships that cruise along the Eastern Seaboard (Maine to Florida), the Hudson River, the Chesapeake Bay, the Great Lakes, and the Western Seaboard (including Alaska and Puget Sound) as well as the Mississippi, Ohio, Cumberland, Arkansas, and Tennessee rivers and the Columbia-Snake river system in the United States.